Enver Cagri Izgu

 Molecular and cellular biology

-Sarah graduated from Montclair State University with both her Bachelor's and Master's in chemistry focused in biochemistry.
-She has a strong background in enzymology and hopes to eventually become a professor of biochemistry to help students better understand the complexities of anatomical systems on a molecular level.
+Sarah graduated from Montclair State University with both her bachelor’s and master’s degrees in chemistry, with a focus on biochemistry.
+She has a strong background in enzymology and hopes to become a professor of biochemistry to help students better understand the complexities of anatomical systems at the molecular level.
 In her spare time, Sarah enjoys traveling, cooking, and avoiding heights at all costs.

 Xinyi (Cindy) Miao